phidatahq/phidata/README.md

 When building Agno agents, using the Agno docs as a documentation source in Cursor is a great way to get started.

-To add `docs.agno.com` as a documentation source in Cursor, you need to configure your Cursor settings to include the URL as a reference.
-This can typically be done by navigating to the settings or preferences section of Cursor, where you can manage documentation sources.
-Add `https://docs.agno.com` to the list of documentation URLs.
-Once added, Cursor will be able to access and display the Agno documentation, providing you with quick and easy access to all the resources and guides available on the site.
+1. Open Cursor.
+2. Go to the settings or preferences section.
+3. Find the section to manage documentation sources.
+4. Add `https://docs.agno.com` to the list of documentation URLs.
+5. Save the changes.

+Now, Cursor will have access to the Agno documentation.

 ## Documentation, Community & More examples